7 Signs Of Tree Roots In Pipes And What To Do

 To solve plumbing problems caused by the invasion of tree roots, plumbers generally use a mechanical auger, also known as a rooter.
 It is inserted into the broken pipes and used to cut away the roots, causing an obstruction, after which the cracks and leaks in the pipes can be repaired.

-Some plumbers also use a hydro-jet machine, which releases water at high pressure to cut through the roots.
+Additionally, some plumbers use a hydro-jet machine that blasts water at high pressure to cut through roots.

 This method ensures that the problem does not occur again once the roots have been removed from the underground pipes.
 It involves inserting a lining within the broken pipe system so that the roots cannot get in, even if there are cracks in the outer pipe.
 Unlike traditional pipe repairs, plumbers only need a small hole to reach the water pipes beneath your home.